QuaSi-Software/Documentation/docs/resie_input_file_format.md

 }
 ```

 * `run_optimisation` (`Boolean`, optional): If set to true, performs multiple simulation runs according to the definition of the other optimisation parameters.
-Defaults to `false`.
+Defaults to `true`.
 * `run_sensitivity` (`Boolean`, optional): If set to true, run global sensitivity analysis based on optimisation results if enough runs are available or additional simulations otherwise.
 Defaults to `false`.
 * `disable_all_simulation_outputs` (`Boolean`, optional): Disables all outputs from single runs like sankey and line plots.
 If `true` the outputs will be automatically renamed according to `optim_params`.
 Defaults to `false`.
 * `type` (`String`, optional): Defines the type or package for the optimisation.
 Options: `parametervariation`, `monte_carlo_annealing`, `Optim`[^Optim], `BlackBoxOptim`[^BlackBoxOptim],  `Metaheuristics`[^Metaheuristics], `NLopt`[^NLopt], `NOMAD`[^NOMAD].
 No default.